kptdev/kpt/docs/kpt_update.md

       --dry-run           print the git patch rather than merging it.
   -h, --help              help for update
   -r, --repo string       git repo url for updating contents.  defaults to the repo the package was fetched from.
-      --strategy string   update strategy for preserving changes to the local package. (default "fast-forward") --verbose           print verbose logging information.
+      --strategy string   update strategy for preserving changes to the local package. (default "resource-merge") --verbose           print verbose logging information.
 ```